mnemnion/JLpeg.jl/Plans.md

 `:program`, then a `:shebang`, then a `:block`, a `:statement`, etc, all the way down to making an `:add` out of `+`.
 Very cheap!

+#### A Wrinkle

+Is whitespace really.
+What we want is the _longest_ fragment we can match, so that e.g. ` :symbol` matches both.
+But this is easy: we make the postscript one big patt^0 with all the choices.
+Literally it's just an additional rule `|(P(:a)...)^0` after the end.
+This can even give only grammatically-valid results if we insist on matching a full string.

 ### Mark and Check: Back References

 This is the separate mechanism I want to add based on the code I hacked together for